NathanDonagi/A-Trot-Through-Time/README.md

 A JS web game I made with friends, all code is mine however.
 The game runs on a standard node.js file server and is renderd on the html canvas.
 The entire game engine and logic was written by me.
+This game was mostly a challenge in system building and design.
+No individuel part of it was diffcult to make, however the combination of all the parts, and getting the different systems to run at once in real time was a challenge.